OmniBlade/ccmix/README.md

 ================
 ivosh-l author of tsunmix on which ccmix is based.
 Olaf van der Spek for his work reverse engineering the C&C files formats and the tools he has developed over the years to allow modding these classic games.
+Joe Bostic and CCHyper for pointing me at the reference source the header encryption is based upon.
+The authors of the Crypto++ library ccmix now makes use of for handling the header encryption and SHA1 checksumming.